Searching for what there is to do in Chicago in the summer? Below are the best things to do in Chicago in the summer from a local.

 Kennedy Rooftop (1551 W North Ave) on top of the Hyatt Place Wicker Park, has amazing skyline views.

-Attend an Outdoor Festival
+Attend a Outdoor Neighborhood Festival

 If you enjoy food, music and people watching, you can find more summer festivals and events here.